 where $\epsilon_{abc}$ is the Levi-Civita tensor, $f_0(E_n(k))$ is the equilibrium Fermi-Dirac distribution function, n is the band index, $E_n(k)$ is the related eigenvalue at $k$, and $\Omega^c_{n}$ is the $c$-component of the Berry curvature.

-Fig.~\ref{fig:ahc} shows the band-intrinsic contribution to the AHC as a function of the chemical potential and the magnetization direction, obtained with a zero-temperature Fermi-Dirac distribution function.
+Fig.~\ref{fig:ahc} (a, b) shows the band-intrinsic contribution to the AHC as a function of the chemical potential and the magnetization direction, obtained with a zero-temperature Fermi-Dirac distribution function, computed within GGA and GGA+OPC functionals.
 For the two considered magnetization directions [100] and [001], $\sigma^{\rm an, in}_{yz}$ and $\sigma^{\rm an, in}_{xy}$, respectively, were evaluated.
+Roughly, the shape and magnitude of AHC is similar for the two approximations used.
+A closer inspection shows that the AHC obtained with GGA is more structured than that one obtained with GGA+OPC.
+We attribute this difference to the additional $k$-dependent band splittings produced by OPC.

-In the ground state with easy magnetization axis [100], the calculated AHC is found to be nearly zero at $E_{\textrm F}$, but finite with $\sim$ -15 $\Omega^{-1}$cm$^{-1}$ around 30 meV above $E_{\textrm F}$, where four WPs were found.
+In the ground state with easy magnetization axis [100], the calculated AHC is found to be nearly zero at $E_{\textrm F}$, but finite with $\sim$ -15 (27) $\Omega^{-1}$cm$^{-1}$ around 30 meV above $E_{\textrm F}$ within GGA (GGA+OPC), where four WPs were found.
 However, this feature is much less prominent than the extended regions of large $|\sigma^{\rm an, in}_{yz}|$ farther away from the Fermi level.
 These regions may originate from WPs that were not found in our limited search described in the previous section.
 However, it is known that in general the combination of broken time reversal symmetry with spin-orbit coupling generates contributions to the AHC also for bands with zero Chern number.~\cite{RevModPhys.82.1959} Thus, the relation between AHC and Weyl points can be relatively weak, as already observed, e.g., in Ref.~\onlinecite{PhysRevResearch.1.032044}.

-For the [001] direction of magnetization, on the other hand, the calculated AHC at $E_{\textrm F}$ amounts to -86 $\Omega^{-1}$cm$^{-1}$.
-At around 30 meV above $E_{\textrm F}$, a prominent AHC peak is observed with a magnitude of $\sim 500$ $\Omega^{-1}$cm$^{-1}$, appearing at the position of the observed WP (point g).
+For the [001] direction of magnetization, on the other hand, the calculated AHC at $E_{\textrm F}$ amounts to -86 (-184) $\Omega^{-1}$cm$^{-1}$ within GGA (GGA+OPC).
+At around 30 meV above $E_{\textrm F}$, a prominent AHC peak is observed with a magnitude of $\sim 500$ (430) $\Omega^{-1}$cm$^{-1}$, appearing at the position of the observed WP (point g).
 It is worth noting that, with a small amount of electron doping, a large value of AHC can be attained at $E_{\textrm F}$.